 Be advised that Air China may change at any time the type of aircraft for a specific flight before its scheduled departure.
 In such a case, there is a possibility that the newly changed aircraft cannot accommodate your pet, so you must decide whether or not to travel with your pet on another flight, or leave it at home.

 Regardless of the type of animal which you bring with yourself on a flight (small, domesticated dogs and cats), your pet, together with its kennel and supplies, shall not be treated as free baggage allowance, so it will be considered special baggage.
 Therefore, the excess baggage fee must be paid at the check-in counter:

 |International and Regional Flights – Piece Concept||Domestic Flights – Weight Concept|

 |Weight per Container||Fee per Container|

 |8-23 kg||5200 RMB||800 USD|

 A passenger older than 16, suffering from vision, hearing or speech impairment, may be accompanied on board by their Service Dog, to assist him or her through the journey.
 With Air China’s prior approval, Service Dogs can travel in the passenger cabin free of charge, or they can be transported as checked baggage at the express request of the owner, but they will be carried free of charge together with their container and supplies.

 The sales office at the initial departure location must be informed in due time of your intention to travel accompanied by your Service Dog – at least two days before flight take off.
 Upon arrival at the check-in counter, you must present your dog’s identity document, as well as the quarantine clearance documents, the same documents being needed both when buying the ticket and when boarding the plane.

-You should know that the check-in procedures must be commenced at least two hours before departure, and your dog must wear a muzzle and be kept on a leash when boarding the plane (for safety reasons).
+You should know that the check-in procedures must be commenced at least two hours before departure, and your dog must wear a service vest and be kept on a leash when boarding the plane (for safety reasons).